Marcono1234/hda-fbi-typst-thesis-template/README.md

     ```

     When using this approach your imports have to import from `thesis-template/template/...`.\
-    To update the submodule in the future, use `git submodule update --recursive`.
+    To update the submodule in the future, use `git submodule update --recursive` in the root of your project.
 If you clone your thesis Git repository on a different machine, use `git clone --recurse-submodules ...`.

-- Use Git to 'download' the thesis template into your current project:
+- Use Git to clone the thesis template into your current project:

     ```sh
     git clone https://github.com/Marcono1234/hda-fbi-typst-thesis-template.git thesis-template
     ```

-    Optional: Afterwards delete the `thesis-template/.git` directory to turn it into regular directory.

     When using this approach your imports have to import from `thesis-template/template/...`.

     _Note:_ If you are already using Git for your project, the proper approach is to add the template as Git submodule, see the option above.
 Otherwise you might end up with a Git repository nested within a Git repository, which does not work properly (Git also warns about this on the console).

 > [!NOTE]\
-> The usage example in the `example` directory contains a symlink.
-This might cause warnings when extracting the ZIP content of the repository or when adding it as Git submodule.
-However, to use the template for your own thesis the `example` directory is irrelevant and therefore any warnings related to it can be ignored.
+> This project contains a symlink in the `example` directory, which can cause warnings when extracting the ZIP content of the repository or when cloning it with Git.
+These warnings can be ignored because the `example` directory is irrelevant when using the template for your own thesis.

-> [!TIP]\
-> The [Example](./example/#readme) contains a complete example for how to use the template and how the result looks like.

 The recommended directory structure for your thesis looks like the following.